 - Borderlands 2 has a rare example of the Big Bad being this, in that Handsome Jack often calls the Vault Hunters up just to annoy them with insults and taunts.
 The Guardian Angel once again functions in this role, and this time in a greater capacity.

 - In the first Penumbra, you're guided by Red, a miner who's been trapped underground for decades and has pretty much gone insane.
 After a while, he loses track of you and doesn't even know if you're still alive, but he's so lonely that he keeps broadcasting radio messages anyway.
 The second game replaces him with Clarence, the Tuurngait's personal representative inside your skull, who spends half his time trying to get you killed because he hates his existence, and the other half trying to keep you alive because he's scared to die.
 A scientist named Amabel Swanson also demonstrates this trope, using the facility's computer network.

-- Alien vs. Predator 2
+- Aliens Vs Predator 2

 - Multiple characters, from the Marine's campaign.
 Mostly Tomiko though.

-- Depict is based around a Voice with an Internet Connection that actively lies to you.
+- Depict1 is based around a Voice with an Internet Connection that actively lies to you.
 Whatever it says, you must do the exact opposite to stay alive, no matter how much it pleads with you to trust it and how often it tells you you're going to get yourself killed.

-- Minerva Metastasis and its prequel Someplace Else has the player being directed (as well as regularly reminded of their chances of survival) by an unseen character named Minerva-the Roman name for Athena.
+- MINERVA: Metastasis and its predecessor Someplace Else has the player being directed (as well as regularly reminded of their chances of survival) by an unseen character named Minerva-the Roman name for Athena.
 The titular voice makes reference to various mythological characters and stories, equating the character to Perseus.
 At first its clear that Minerva views the player as a mere pawn in her plans to undermine the Combine's control of humanity, but as the mission progresses she becomes more concerned with the player's well being.